 Applicable Programs and Types of Complaints

-The District shall use the this Board Policy and corresponding Administrative Regulation 1312.3 to investigate and resolve complaints when the complainant alleges that any of the following has occurred: (Education Code 35186; 5 CCR 4681, 4682, 4683)
+The District shall use this Board Policy and corresponding Administrative Regulation 1312.4 to investigate and resolve complaints when the complainant alleges that any of the following has occurred: (Education Code 35186; 5 CCR 4681, 4682, 4683)

 1. Textbooks and instructional materials:

-a.
-A pupil, including an English learner, does not have standards-aligned textbooks or instructional materials or state -or district -adopted textbooks or other required instructional materials to use in class.
+-aligned textbooks or instructional materials or state -or district -adopted textbooks or other required instructional materials to use in class.

-b.
-A pupil does not have access to textbooks or instructional materials to use at home or after school.
+- A student does not have access to textbooks or instructional materials to use at home or after school.

-d.
-A pupil was provided photo-copied sheets from only a portion of a text book or instructional material to address a shortage of textbooks or instructional materials.
+- A student was provided photo-copied sheets from only a portion of a textbook or instructional material to address a shortage of textbooks or instructional materials.

 2. Teacher vacancy or misassignment

-b.
-A teacher who lacks credentials or training to teach English learners is assigned to teach a class with more than 20 percent English learner pupils in the class.
+- A teacher who lacks credentials or training to teach English learners is assigned to teach a class with more than 20 percent English learner students in the class.

-Beginning of the year or semester means the first day classes necessary to serve all the pupils enrolled are established with a single designated certificated employee assigned for the duration of the class, but not later than twenty (20) working days after the first day pupils attend classes for that semester.
+Beginning of the year or semester means, the first day classes necessary to serve all the students enrolled are established with a single designated certificated employee assigned for the duration of the class, but not later than twenty (20) working days after the first day students attend classes for that semester.
 (5 CCR 4600)

 a.
-A condition poses an emergency or urgent threat to the health or safety of pupils or staff.
+A condition poses an emergency or urgent threat to the health or safety of students or staff.

 Clean or maintained school restroom means a school restroom has been cleaned or maintained regularly, is fully operational, or has been stocked at all times with toilet paper, soap, and paper towels or functional hand dryers.
 (Education Code 35292.5)

-Open restroom means, except as necessary for pupil safety or to make repairs, the school has kept all restrooms open during school hours when pupils are not in classes and has kept a sufficient number of restrooms open during school hours when pupils are in classes.
+Open restroom means, except as necessary for student safety or to make repairs, the school has kept all restrooms open during school hours when students are not in classes and has kept a sufficient number of restrooms open during school hours when students are in classes.
 (Education Code 35292.5)

-The Superintendent or designee shall report summarized data on the nature and resolution of all complaints to the Board and the County Superintendent of Schools on a quarterly basis.
+On a quarterly basis, the Superintendent or designee shall report, to the Board of Education at a regularly scheduled public Board meeting and to the County Superintendent of Schools, summarized data on the nature and resolution of all complaints.
 The report shall include the number of complaints by general subject area with the number of resolved and unresolved complaints.
-These summaries shall be publicly reported on a quarterly basis at a regularly scheduled Board meeting.
 (Education Code 35186; 5 CCR 4686)